microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 <div class="important" data-title="Important">

-> It is also worth mentioning that the App Routing Add-on does a little more than just manage the NGINX Ingress Controller.
+> It is also worth mentioning that the App Routing add-on does a little more than just manage the NGINX Ingress Controller.
 It also provides integration with Azure DNS for automatic DNS registration and management and Azure Key Vault for automatic TLS certificate management.
-Check out the [App Routing Add-on documentation](https://learn.microsoft.com/azure/aks/app-routing?tabs=default%2Cdeploy-app-default) for more information.
+Check out the [App Routing add-on documentation](https://learn.microsoft.com/azure/aks/app-routing?tabs=default%2Cdeploy-app-default) for more information.

 </div>